How To Develop A Consistent Art Style

 Introduction: Style & Consistency Explained

-A consistent art style—or a consistent artistic practice—is a necessary pretext for a prosperous career as an artist.
+A consistent and recognizable artistic practice is a professional expectation for a prosperous career as an artist.
 However, finding a unique and personal style is not something that falls from the sky, nor does it mean that you have to create the same thing repeatedly.
 In this article, we will discuss six proven strategies for how established artists created consistency in their oeuvre or developed a unique and intriguing style that made them recognizable and successful.

 If we look at the most successful artists today, one can notice they all have a very distinctive and personal style or consistent body of works.
 As you might have heard, galleries and collectors are looking for artists with a clear vision, identity, or visual style—for commercial purposes, but also, from a critical point of view, these requirements are valid.
 To achieve high-end quality and in-depth expertise in a topic, technique, issue, or medium, we need to focus and explore it thoroughly—and this takes time and repetition.